-10 Key Elements of Your Small Business’ Visual Identity
+10 Key Elements of Small Business Branding and Visual Identity

 Branding is important for any business, but especially for a smaller outfit.
 In fact, having a small business identity that’s visually consistent can be the difference between getting overlooked and sticking in the minds of your potential customers.